glotzerlab/hoomd-rs/hoomd-chimes/ARCHITECTURE.md

 A struct `hoomd_interaction::pairwise::Chimes2b` is implemented for such purpose.

 ### Smoothing fucntion
 ChIMES IAP use a smoothing fucntion multiply on the potential to ensure the potential smoothly decrease to 0 at sufficient long distance to make sure the stability of simulation.
 Similar to the `hoomd_interaction::pairwise::Shifted` and `hoomd_interaction::pairwise::Xplor` of hoomd-rs.
 The tersoff style smoothing `hoomd_interaction::pairwise::TersoffSmooth` is implemented.

-`TODO`:

-1. Cubic smooth
+In addition, cubic style smoothing `hoomd_interaction::pairwise::CubicSmooth` is implemented.

 ### Penalty fucntion
 ChIMES IAP is essentially a bounded potential defined only in a interval between inner and outter distance cutoffs.
 When particle fall within inner cutoff, a penalty function is used to add energy penalty to the interaction and push particles away from each other and to prevent erroneous results.
 The `hoomd_interaction::pairwise::ChimesPenalty` is implemented for such purpose.